|Index|SAP Edge Integration Cell on SUSE

 1 Introduction

-This guide describes how to prepare your infrastructure for the installation of Edge Integration Cell on Rancher Kubernetes Engine 2 using Rancher Prime.
+This guide describes how to prepare your infrastructure for the installation of Edge Integration Cell on Rancher Kubernetes Engine 2 using SUSE Rancher Prime.
 It will guide you through the steps of:

-• Installing Rancher Prime
+• Installing SUSE Rancher Prime

 • Setting up Rancher Kubernetes Engine 2 clusters